Skip to main content

 certResolver: letsencrypt

-Here the CRD defines that requests to app.example.com/api on the websecure entrypoint should go to the Kubernetes service my-app-service:80, with TLS handled by “letsencrypt” resolver.
+Here the CRD defines that requests to app.example.com/api on the websecure entrypoint should go to the Kubernetes service my-app-service:80, with TLS handled by "letsencrypt" resolver.
 Traefik Hub continuously watches these CRDs (and Kubernetes Ingresses if using those) and will update routing as they are added, modified, or removed.
-All of this happens without restarting Traefik, since the Kubernetes API serves as a dynamic provider.
+All of this happens without restarting Traefik, since the Kubernetes API serves as a Routing Configuration provider.
 You can find a list of all the available Kubernetes CRD resources here.

 service {